open-contracting/standard/docs/guidance/map/connecting_publications.md

 ### Publications with consistent OCDS mappings

-If two publications use consistent OCDS mappings, in particular the approach to assigning local identifiers to objects in arrays, then they ought to use the same ocid so that users can merge releases.
+If two publications implement consistent OCDS mappings, in particular the approach to assigning local identifiers to objects in arrays, then the publications can reuse ocids so that users can merge releases.

+As in the distinct coverage example, the publishers would need to agree on and implement the governance and technical aspects of minting and sharing ocids.
+They would also need to:

+* agree on a single deterministic mapping of shared fields;
+* consistently implement the mappings;
+* agree on how the systems will be integrated.
+For example: whether a given system's data takes precedence over another's, the order of precedence, the direction in which the data flows, etc; and
+* implement the agreed integrations.

+Given these governance and technical challenges, this scenario is unlikely to occur.

-Building on the PCS and FTS example above, if both publications used a consistent OCDS mapping, not only could FTS add an organization object that represents the supplier to the `parties` array without the risk of clashing identifiers, but it could add fields like `.contactPoint` to the organization object published by PCS that represents the buyer:
+Building on the PCS and FTS example above, if both publications implemented consistent OCDS mappings, FTS could publish an organization object that represents the supplier in the `parties` array without the risk of clashing identifiers.
+FTS could also add fields like `.contactPoint` to the buyer organization object published by PCS:

 `````{tab-set}
 ````{tab-item}  PCS release